Code-Institute-Submissions/EdHarty-Golf_janResub/README.md

 ### Google Developer Tools

-I also checked the accessibility of the page using lighthouse.
+I also checked the performance and accessibility of the pages using lighthouse.

 <img width="954" alt="Lt perf home" src="https://user-images.githubusercontent.com/88341568/211690301-9fb9db12-a75f-425a-9d79-af7836664c18.png">